 St. Louis White Collar Crime Lawyer

-What is White Collar Crime?
+What is a White Collar Crime?

-Bank Fraud - Bank fraud is knowingly defrauding or attempting to defraud a financial institution or obtaining property held by a financial institution by fraud.
+- Bank Fraud - Bank fraud is knowingly defrauding or attempting to defraud a financial institution or obtaining property held by a financial institution by fraud.
 Persons who are convicted of bank fraud could face fines of up to $1,000,000 and 30 years in prison.

-Embezzlement - Embezzlement is the wrongful use of funds or property that were entrusted to an individual.
+- Embezzlement - Embezzlement is the wrongful use of funds or property that were entrusted to an individual.
 To be classified as embezzlement, the person must have had lawful possession of the assets and then used the property for their own benefit and to owner's detriment.

-Identity Theft - This is the act of fraudulently obtaining and using another person's personal information for financial gain.
+- Identity Theft - This is the act of fraudulently obtaining and using another person's personal information for financial gain.
 An identity thief could use bank accounts, social security numbers, credit card statements, and other personal documents to steal a person's identity.

 - Tax Fraud - This is when a person knowingly alters information on a tax return to avoid paying taxes.
 This may include failing to report income, claiming wrongful deductions, and omitting other details.
 The penalties could include fines of up to $100,000 and 5 years in prison.

 Criminal Consequences for White Collar Offenses

 Although many have been led to believe that white collar defendants get an easy ride when charged with crimes, the reality is that these fraudulent offenses are punishable by what can be extensive prison sentences – especially at the federal level.
 Because every case is unique, there are a number of factors that will determine the severity of the penalties for a white collar offense, such as: